Allison Miner: New Orleans Jazz & Heritage Festival

-Music Manager and Producer
+Music manager and producer

 Miner went on to guide the career of Professor Longhair, aka Henry Roeland Byrd, from the mid-1970s until his death in 1980.
 During those years, he toured overseas, produced popular recordings and gained critical acclaim.
 Her husband at the time, Andrew Kaslow, led Professor Longhair's back-up band.
-"Her devotion to Professor Longhair gave him the best years of his life,” George Wein was quoted as saying in Miner's obituary that ran in The Times-Picayune.
+"Her devotion to Professor Longhair gave him the best years of his life", George Wein was quoted as saying in Miner's obituary that ran in The Times-Picayune.

 Miner and Kaslow moved to Cleveland in the mid-1980s, where she produced a Cajun and zydeco radio show at Case Western Reserve University on WRUW 91.1, led the National Folk Festival at the Cuyahoga Valley National Park and was development director at the Cleveland Music School Settlement.

-In later years when Miner moved back to New Orleans, she managed and booked tours in the early career of The Rebith Brass Band who’s founding members included trumpeter Kermit Ruffins.
+In later years when Miner moved back to New Orleans, she managed and booked tours in the early career of the Rebirth Brass Band, whose founding members included trumpeter Kermit Ruffins.